 In the 1930s the U. S. government made it illegal to sell flour unless the miller added back thiamin, niacin and riboflavin.
 This brought an end to the epidemics of beriberi and pellagra.
 However, the heart attack rates kept rising until 1994, when the government required adding folic acid back into all flour.
 Since then, the rate of heart attacks declined dramatically.

-However, today fortified flour is a major factor in the epidemic of diabetes that affects 40 percent of all North Americans and is the third leading killer.
+However, today fortified flour is a major factor in the epidemic of diabetes that affects 40 percent of all North American adults and is the third leading killer.
 Whole grains are seeds of grass.
 These tiny pellets have a thick capsule that your body breaks down only very slowly, so blood sugar rises very slowly after you eat unground whole grains.
 Once you grind whole grains into flour, the capsule is gone and blood sugar levels rise very high after you eat foods made from flour, such as bread, spaghetti and most dry breakfast cereals.

 A high rise in blood sugar can damage every cell in your body.
 When blood sugar levels rise too high, your liver converts sugar to triglycerides which are rapidly funneled into, and stored in, the liver to cause a fatty liver that is the major cause of diabetes today.
 When you store extra fat in your liver, your liver cannot do its job of lowering high blood sugar levels.
 When blood sugar levels rise, your pancreas releases insulin into the bloodstream and insulin lowers high blood sugar levels by driving sugar from the bloodstream into the liver.
 A liver full of fat does not accept sugar to raise blood sugar levels even higher to cause diabetes.